forgi86/dynonet/README.md

 # dynoNet: A neural network architecture for learning dynamical systems

-This repository contains the Python code to reproduce the results of the paper "dynoNet: A neural network architecture for learning dynamical systems" by Marco Forgione and Dario Piga.
+This repository contains the Python code to reproduce the results of the paper [dynoNet: A neural network architecture for learning dynamical systems](https://arxiv.org/pdf/2006.02250.pdf) by Marco Forgione and Dario Piga.

 In this work, we introduce the linear dynamical operator as a differentiable layer compatible with back-propagation-based training.
 The operator is parametrized as a rational transfer function and thus can represent an infinite impulse response (IIR)